Can Arterial Disease be Reversed?

 The modern American diet is wrecking your heart.

-The five things you need to know about atherosclerosis:
+Five things you need to know about atherosclerosis:

 • Your body can reverse even advanced disease naturally